 Yeah, that’s probably a true statement.

 Right.
-Long range reconnaissance patrols is what they’re called.
+Long-range reconnaissance patrols is what they’re called.

-So you’re, what you’re out there to do is to find what’s going on, get information, get in, get out, not get killed.
+So what you’re out there to do is to find what’s going on, get information, get in, get out, not get killed.
 And come back with the best quality information you can, right?

-So it was two way communications.
-We’re in the field, we’re always communicating to higher what we’re looking at.
-They want to have what is called actionable intelligence.
-If we find something that at higher headquarters wants to, for example, destroy, then they’ll call it an air strike.
-They’ll call B52 bombers, they’ll call in artillery or whatever.
+So it was two-way communications.
+We’re in the field.
+We’re always communicating to Higher what we’re looking at.
+So if they want to have what we call “actionable intelligence” … if we find something that Higher headquarters wants to, for example, destroy, then they’ll call in an air strike.
+They’ll call B52 bombers.
+They’ll call in artillery or whatever.

 So that’s the “What.”
-But let’s, let’s dig into the “How”.
+But let’s dig into the “How”.
 Because I think that’s the real interesting part.
 There’s six of you.
 You’re dropped in by either parachute or helicopter.